MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 ### Data quality issues

-From speaking to South Yorkshire Police, there are some data quality issues in the raw police geocoded crime and incidents data.
+From speaking to SYP, there are some data quality issues in the raw police geocoded crime and incidents data.
 First, some crimes and incidents will have no locations recorded, or locations are misrecorded.
 For instance, incidents with unknown or ambiguous locations are often recorded as taking place within police stations.
 Second, the data received by police.uk each month is a snapshot of police systems.
 The police continually update these records (e.g. to omit duplicate incidents), but these updates will not be reflected on public crime maps.
 For RQ2, our police records will be more up-to-date than those used to produce the police.uk crime maps in the past.
 The extent of these errors are unlikely to affect our results.

 Aside from these issues, there are no missing values in our data.
 Where missing values exist, we will perform list-wise deletion (i.e. get rid of cases with missing fields).
 Public domain data on housing and crimes already have undergone data cleaning and error checks by their respective data owners.
-We will conduct checks on the South Yorkshire Police.
+We will conduct checks on the SYP data.
 This is in addition to any data cleaning already done by the police.

 To check that we can replicate police.uk's crime maps, we have cross-referenced statistics from our inferred Snaps list with the statistics from the actual Snap data (see S3).
 We will also use the raw police data to check that we can recreate the public crime data from 2011 - 2013.

 ## Ethics
 This project has been approved by the University Research Ethics Committee at the University of Sheffield (approved 13/10/2021, reference no. 043654).
 The corresponding author submitted a University Research Ethics Committee-approved self-declaration to the ethics committee.
 A full ethical review was waived since the research was judged to involve only existing data that has been robustly anonymised, and is unlikely to cause offence to those who originally provided the data.
 Our ethics approval letter is contained in the supplement (S4).
 Most of the data we use is in the public domain.
-We have obtained consent from South Yorkshire Police to use their data.
+We have obtained consent from SYP to use their data.

 ## Project timeline